mk12/scripts/README.md

 # Scripts

-These are just some Bash scripts that I wrote and find useful.
+These are just some scripts that I wrote and find useful.

 ## License